Full Length Research Article

 The growth conditions of cell culture

 The MCF7 cell line was generously donated by the American University of Madaba Molecular Biology Laboratory.
 It was originally acquired from the American Type Culture Collection (ATCC; USA).
 The MCF7 cells were maintained as adherent monolayer cultures in RPMI 1640 medium (Euroclone, MI, Italy).
 The medium was supplemented with 10% (v/v) heat-inactivated fetal bovine serum (FBS) (Euroclone, MI, Italy), 100 u/mL, and 100 g/mL of penicillin and streptomycin (Euroclone, MI, Italy).
-A 25 cmor 75 cm2 attached-cap culture flask with a venting system was used to cultivate each type of cell (Corning Inc., New York).
+A 25 cm2 or 75 cm2 attached-cap culture flask with a venting system was used to cultivate each type of cell (Corning Inc., New York).
 The cells were then cultured in a tissue culture incubator using the ESCO Cell Culture CO2 Incubator (Esco Technologies, Inc., USA) at 37 °C in a 90% humidified environment with 5% CO2.
 The disposable, commercially pre-sterilized equipment used in cell culture was paired with cell culture-grade fluids.
 All cell culture operations were performed in a biological safety cabinet manufactured by Heil-Force in China.
 All equipment was cleaned with 70% ethanol before being used in the biological safety cabinet (Promega, USA).

 Cell harvesting (passaging)